fists/compliment-generator/README.md

 ## New Features

+6 June 2015
+* The Kindness Dial now affects the returned compliment, by sending the parameter "kindness"

+23 May 2015
+* Better styling of The Kindness Dial
+* undid button float CSS hack in favor of a forthcoming better refactor of the DOM layout

 26 Apr 2015
 * begin building The Kindess Dial and necessary variable-kindness compliment generation functionality
 * UX hack: float button above footer for small phones